JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 The ConfigLoader class is responsible for taking a file path and returning a Simulation instance that corresponds to that file's configuration details.

 ### RuleSet
-The RuleSet interface provides the functionality to take a given array of Cell instances and returns an array of the same size with flags.
+The RuleSet interface provides the functionality to take a given array of cellsociety.model.Cell instances and returns an array of the same size with flags.
 These flags are used by the next method to actually update the cells and returns the updated array of cells.
 It also returns the number of states the ruleset uses.

-Each different simulation (Conway's Game of Life, Spreading of Fire, etc.) implements this interface.
+Each different simulation (Conway's cellsociety.Game of Life, Spreading of Fire, etc.) implements this interface.

 ### Grid
 The Grid interface provides the functionality to update itself given a particular RuleSet instance.